SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Systems with Updated Planet Parameters

 \subsection{HD 22049 ($\epsilon$ Eri)}

 HD 22049 (Ran, $\epsilon$ Eri; HIP 16537; HR 1084; GJ 144; TIC 118572803) is a K2V star \citep{Keenan+1989ApJS} at a distance of $d = 3.220 \pm 0.001 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-Its young age \citep[200–800 Myr;][]{Fuhrmann2004AN, Mamajek+2008ApJ} and prominent debris disk \citep[e.g.,][]{Greaves+1998ApJ, Backman+2009ApJ} make $\epsilon$~Eri a particularly interesting system.
-The star hosts at least one known planet ($\epsilon$~Eri~b) on a $P = 2671\,{\rm d}$ (7.3 yr) orbit with a minimum mass of $M_{\rm p} \sin i = 209.8\,{\rm M_\oplus}$ \citep{Llop-Sayson+2021AJ}.
+The star's young age \citep[200–800 Myr;][]{Fuhrmann2004AN, Mamajek+2008ApJ} and prominent debris disk \citep[e.g.,][]{Greaves+1998ApJ, Backman+2009ApJ} make $\epsilon$~Eri a particularly interesting system.
+This star hosts at least one known planet ($\epsilon$~Eri~b) on a $P = 2671\,{\rm d}$ (7.3 yr) orbit with a minimum mass of $M_{\rm p} \sin i = 209.8\,{\rm M_\oplus}$ \citep{2021AJ....162..181L}.
 The planet was first announced by \citet{Hatzes+2000ApJ}, who analyzed six independent RV data sets taken at four ground-based telescopes.
-Subsequently, it has been extensively observed and characterized in various studies spanning the last least three decades, both from the ground \citep[e.g.,][]{Mawet+2019AJ} and from space \citep[e.g.,][]{Benedict+2006AJ, Llop-Sayson+2021AJ}.
-With our data set of 231 total RVs from both HIRES and HARPS, we detected $\epsilon$~Eri~b at a period of $2805.0 \pm 65.0 \,{\rm d}$, consistent with previous values.
-Furthermore, we detected an RV signal at $P \approx 12.2 \,{\rm d}$, consistent with an $S$-index signal we detected at the same period and the previously-reported rotation period of the star \citep{Roettenbacher+2022AJ}.
-We also detected a third RV signal at $P \approx 5.57 \,{\rm d}$---we note that this signal may be an alias at half of the stellar rotation period, but we leave a detailed analysis of this signal to future work and designate it here as SRC.
-Finally, we identify two additional $S$-index signals at $P = 1088.1 \pm 5.8 \,{\rm d}$ ($\approx 2.98\,{\rm yr}$) and $P = 3985 \pm 140 \,{\rm d}$ ($\approx 10.91\,{\rm yr}$), which are consistent with two previously reported magnetic activity cycles \citep{Metcalfe+2013ApJ}.
+Subsequently, it has been extensively observed and characterized in various studies spanning the last least three decades, both from the ground \citep[e.g.,][]{Mawet+2019AJ} and from space \citep[e.g.,][]{2006AJ....132.2206B, 2021AJ....162..181L}.
+With our data set of 693 total RVs from HIRES, HARPS, CES-LV, CES-VLC, EXPRES, Hamilton, Levy, and Tull, we detected $\epsilon$~Eri~b at a period of $2686.0 \pm 18.0 \,{\rm d}$, consistent with previous values.
+A significant $S$-index signal in the activity GLS periodogram at $P \approx 1100\,{\rm d}$ is consistent with a the known magnetic activity cycle of this star \citep{Metcalfe+2013ApJ}.